emilflyghed/weather_projection/readme.txt

 - Register at https://dashboard.openweather.co.uk/ for your API key
 - Make a .env file and store your API key in this format: "API_KEY = YOUR KEY HERE"
 - Streamlit run app.py
+- Create a .gitignore file if you plan to make commits